poljar/weechat-matrix/README.md

 the sign-on token to be passed back.
 This makes it necessary to do the sign on on the same host as Weechat.

+A hsignal is sent out when the SSO helper spawns as well, the name of the hsignal is `matrix_sso_login` and it will contain the name of the server in the `server` variable and the full URL that can be used to log in in the `url` variable.

+To open the login URL automatically in a browser a trigger can be added:

+        /trigger add sso_browser hsignal matrix_sso_login "" "" "/exec -bg firefox ${url}"

 If signing on on the same host as Weechat is undesirable the listening port of the SSO helper should be set to a static value using the `sso_helper_listening_port` setting: